edcrewe/django-cookieless/README.txt

 COOKIELESS['HOSTS'] = ['localhost', ]

 5. Further security option to not find and persist cookie based sessions as cookieless ones since these may be tied to a user or other data.
 Instead new sessions are created for tying to cookieless data.
 This reduces the risk of cookieless allowing capture of a user's session - and hence privilege escalation attacks.

 COOKIELESS['NO_COOKIE_PERSIST'] = True

 6. Further security option to only keep a session for accessing a specific URL

 COOKIELESS['URL_SPECIFIC'] = True

+7. Delete any cookies that are found for a no_cookies decorated URL (could be ones set by other URLs)

+COOKIELESS['DELETE_COOKIES'] = False

 NOTE: If you turn on the django debug toolbar it will override, and set a session cookie, on the decorated views.
 So don't check to see if cookieless is working, with it enabled!